zmij/pysmc3/README.md

-# pysmc3 - Python Library for SMC3 Arduino-based Motor Controllers
+# pysmc3 - Python Library for SMC3 Motor Controllers

 ## Table of Contents